yaolinli/IDC/README.md

 ## Data Download

-We provide the pre-processed image features (by pre-trained ResNet101) , the annotations and the constructed negative data samples of CLEVR-Change and Birds-to-Words dataset  in  [Coming soon]() .
+We provide the pre-processed image features (by pre-trained ResNet101) , the annotations and the constructed negative data samples of CLEVR-Change and Birds-to-Words dataset  in  [baiduyun password:6zv0](https://pan.baidu.com/s/1bY6jOU0eQEcV9nTBXfrhQQ) .

 You should put the files under the corresponding`./clver`  or  `./bird`  folder as follows: